tompc35/data_marine_science/software-installation/README.md

 ## Sign up for a GitHub account

 [Github](https://github.com) is a popular remote repository hosting service.
 This is a way to store and share version controlled software off of your computer.
-You can think of this sort of like Dropbox for code.
+We will be using it in this class to distribute and turn in assignments.
 Sign up for an account, if you do not already have one.

 ## Install Miniconda